Prison on Fire II: Plot

 Skull self reproaches on his mistakes to Ching, and when Ching turns his back, Skull tries to stab Ching with the toothbrush again.
 Ching eventually knocks Skull down by dragging him over the table.
 Officer Zau then opens up the gate, and tries to use his baton to hit Ching, but was stopped by a good officer.
 Unfortunately, the good officer gets knocked down by Zau's barbaric act.
 Ching picks up the toothbrush and hides it while Officer Zau approaches him.
 Zau hits Ching's left arm and Ching uses the toothbrush, and stabs it into Officer Zau's left eye.
 Officer Zau screams in pain and engages in delirium.
 Officer Zau collapses on the floor and Ching faints.
 Ching awakes in a hospital and takes up his son's report card and reads it.

 His cellmate commented that his son's "handwriting was not bad", also a message for his dad: "Dad, don't be naughty in prison, Don't let me worry about you, remember..." this sentence is meaningful, "Tolerate, Tolerate, Tolerate...."
 Ching was discharged from the hospital and was being brought back to his cell, an officer told him that he was lucky that he had an officer to stand witness for him about the fight, that officer also gained a higher position thanks to him, signaling an end to the chaos.

 A new superintendent visits the cell and it is a coincidence that they met together back at the orphanage when he escaped the prison for the first time.
 Ching requests the superintendent, when he visits the orphanage, to look out for his son.
-Before the ending credits roll, an officer says "Long time no see" to Ching, and it's Officer "Scarface" from the previous film, Ching then self mutters ... about how unlucky he is.
+Before the ending credits roll, an officer says "Long time no see" to Ching, and its officer "Scarface" from the previous film, Ching then self mutters ... about how unlucky he is.
 However the tone of the scene is built to be humorous implying Scarface no longer wields any similar threat, especially since the prisoners from the mainland were instructed not to hurt Ching, while he maintains an elder appreciation and respect from his Hongkonger cellmates.